raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A Session Signaling message begins with the standard twelve-octet DNS message header {{!RFC1035}}
-with the Opcode field set to the Session Signaling Opcode (tentatively 6).
+with the OPCODE field set to the Session Signaling OPCODE (tentatively 6).
-However, unlike standard DNS messages, the question section, answer section, authority records section and additional records sections are all empty.
+However, unlike standard DNS messages, the question section, answer section, authority records section and additional records sections are not present.
 The corresponding count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) MUST be set to zero on transmission.